urtbd/little-snakey/README.md

 ### The Cross OS Urban Terror Server Monitor

-##### Installation
+##### Manual Installation

-The application was built on top of PySide and Python.
-We're working on building stand alone binaries but until we release those, you have to install the dependencies manually to use it.
+The latest version of the software might not be available as stand alone binary for your operating system yet.
+In that case we recommend that you install it manually.
+The application was built on top of PySide and Python so you have to install them manually to use the software.
 Don't be scared, it's quite easy in fact!

 ##### Windows